Helena Modjeska: American career

 Helena Modrzejewska.
 Portrait by Tadeusz Ajdukiewicz, 1880.

 On 20 August 1877, Modjeska debuted at the California Theatre in San Francisco in an English version of Ernest Legouvé's Adrienne Lecouvreur.
 She was seen by theatrical agent Harry J. Sargent who signed her for a tour on the east coast where she made her New York debut.
 She then spent three years abroad (1879–82), mainly in London, attempting to improve her English, before returning to the stage in America.
 In 1880, she visited the Lizard Peninsula in Cornwall and on hearing that the parish church of Ruan Minor was in need of an organ she collaborated with Mr J Forbes-Robertson to put on a performance.
 Romeo and Juliet was performed on a temporary stage in the vicarage garden and watched by many local people.
 A resident of Penzance and soon-to-be member of parliament for the St Ives constituency, Charles Campbell Ross, played the part of Friar Laurence.

 Despite her accent and imperfect command of English, she achieved great success.
 During her career, she played nine Shakespearean heroines, Marguerite Gautier in Camille, and Schiller's Maria Stuart.
 In 1883, the year she obtained American citizenship, she produced Henrik Ibsen's A Doll's House in Louisville, Kentucky, the first Ibsen play staged in the United States.
 In the 1880s and 1890s, she had a reputation as the leading female interpreter of Shakespeare on the American stage.
+In her book Starring Madame Modjeska, Beth Holmgren writes: ” Although she did not learn English until she was thirty-six years old, Helena Modjeska is still regarded by stage historians as America's most distinguished Shakespearean actress of the last quarter of the nineteenth century.
+Despite the handicap of her Polish accent, she played thirty-five English roles, twelve of them Shakespearean, during a career in this country that lasted (with a few interruptions for illness and appearances abroad) from 1877 until 1907, a period of thirty years.
+Among those with whom she appeared were Edwin Booth, the greatest English-speaking actor of his day; Maurice and Georgie Barrymore, the parents of Lionel, Ethel and John; Otis Skinner and his future wife, Maud Durbin; and James 0'Neill, the father of playwright Eugene 0'Neill.
+Altogether, in Poland and America, she played 256 roles during her lifetime.

+Helena Modjeska is the only stage actress who has performed dramatic playwrights roles in five languages: Polish, French, German, English and Czech (in Prague).